By Ben Slater

 Read more advice on how to buy the best freezer.

-Should I worry if my freezer is non-flame-retardant plastic-backed?
+Should I worry if my freezer is plastic-backed?

-Consumers who already own a freezer with a non-flame-retardant plastic-back should be reassured that the likelihood of a refrigerator fire is very low.
-Our July 2015 research analysing government fire data found that only 7% of fires caused by faulty household appliances were caused by fridge freezers, fridges or freezers.
-And the material used in the backing allows an existing fire to spread - it isn’t the cause of fire itself.
+Consumers who already own a freezer with a flammable plastic back should be reassured that the likelihood of a refrigerator fire is very low.
+Our March 2018 research analysing government fire data found that only 8% of fires caused by faulty household appliances were caused by fridge freezers, fridges or freezers.
+It's important to note that the material used in the backing can allow an existing fire to spread – it isn’t the cause of fire itself.

-How can I tell if my freezer is metal or plastic backed and if it’s flame-retardant or non-flame-retardant?
+How can I tell if my freezer is metal or plastic backed?

 One way to find out the back of your appliance is to check if your freezer has been reviewed by Which?.
-If so, the material of the back panel and whether or not it’s flame retardant should be listed in the technical specifications section of our freezer reviews.
+If so, the material of the back panel should be listed in the technical specifications section of our freezer reviews.
+Alternatively, you can consult our tool below.

-However, as we have said above, if you own an appliance with a non-flame-retardant plastic back, the likelihood of a refrigerator fire is very low, and the material used in the backing allows an existing fire to spread - but it isn’t the cause of fire itself.
+However, as we have said above, if you own an appliance with a plastic back, the likelihood of a refrigerator fire is very low, and the material used in the backing can allow an existing fire to spread – but it isn’t the cause of fire itself.

 More freezer safety tips

-To minimise the risk of fire in your kitchen, the London Fire Brigade recommends taking the following precautionary steps:
+To minimise the risk of fire in your kitchen, take the following precautionary steps:

 - Refer to your appliance manual to ensure recommended distances are kept between your refrigeration appliance and the wall and to ensure there are no other obstructions which can restrict airflow.